-In September 2021, the Company entered into a five-year noncancelable facilities lease agreement for approximately 9,600 square feet of office space in Waltham, Massachusetts, which provides for monthly rental payments, including base rent charges of \$0.4 million per year, subject to periodic rent increases, and the Company's proportionate share of operating expenses.
+In September 2021, the Company entered into a five-year noncancelable facilities lease agreement for approximately 9,600 square feet of office space in Waltham, Massachusetts.
+The monthly rental payments under the lease, which include base rent charges of \$0.4 million per year, are subject to periodic rent increases through September 2026.
+In addition to base rent, monthly rental payments include the Company's proportionate share of operating expenses.
+The lease terms provide for one five-year extension term with base rent calculated on the then-market rate.

-In June 2022, the Company entered into a two-year noncancelable agreement for dedicated laboratory and office space in Newton, Massachusetts (the "Newton, MA Lease"), which was amended in September 2022.
-Pursuant to the amended Newton, MA Lease, the
+In June 2022, the Company entered into a two-year noncancelable agreement for dedicated laboratory and office space in Newton, Massachusetts (the "Newton, MA Lease").
+The monthly rental payments under the agreement include base rent charges of \$0.7 million per year.
+The agreement terms provide for a month-to-month extension after completion of the initial two-year term with base rent calculated on the then-market rate with three months' prior notice.

-Company entered into a two-year noncancelable agreement for new dedicated laboratory and office space in Newton, Massachusetts, on the same campus as, and in lieu of, the space leased under the original lease.
+In September 2022, the Company amended the Newton, MA Lease.
+Pursuant to the amendment, the Company entered into a separate two-year noncancelable agreement for new dedicated laboratory and office space on the same campus as the Newton, MA Lease.
 The Company took occupancy of the new dedicated laboratory and office space in December 2022.
-The amended Newton, MA Lease provided for monthly rental payments, including base rent charges of \$1.3 million per year.
-In August 2024, the Newton, MA Lease was further amended to extend the lease through November 2025, with an option to further extend the lease for an additional twenty-five months or continue the lease on a month-to-month basis after completion of the term ending in November 2025.
+The monthly rental payments under the amended agreement include base rent charges of \$1.3 million per year.
+The agreement terms provide for a month-to-month extension, after completion of the initial two-year term extending through November 2024, with base rent calculated on the then-market rate with three months' prior notice.